Dear solution-seeking golfer:

 This club is designed for players who need help in the distance department, struggle with the ol’ “banana ball” and make inconsistent contact from both tee and fairway.
 Sound like anyone you know?

-Odds are, the fitter will recommend clubs that closely match the GX7.
+Odds are, the fitter will recommend a club that closely matches the GX-7.

 A: As you know, a slice is caused by an open clubface – and conventional drivers are notoriously difficult to square up at impact.

 First, the GX-7’s exclusive, multi-functional face progression helps you close the clubface and catch the ball squarely.
 Now, throw in three more slice-fighting factors: